Washington Dual Language Academy

 Dual Language programs provide an environment that embraces diversity and strives for excellence for all students.

-The Dual Language Program provides students with the opportunity to learn in two languages, while maintaining high academic standards.
+The Dual Language Program allows students to learn in two languages while maintaining high academic standards.

 How long does it take to learn a new language?

-Students acquire basic interpersonal skills in the first year to three years and then acquire cognitive academic language proficiency between 3-7 years.
+Students acquire basic interpersonal skills in the first year to three years and then acquire cognitive academic language proficiency between 3 and 7 years.

 Benefits of Bilingualism

-Research shows learning an additional language is beneficial to both language and brain development.
+Research shows that learning an additional language benefits both language and brain development.

-Students who participate in the Dual Language Program have the opportunity to earn the Seal of Biliteracy in high school.
+Students who participate in the Dual Language Program can earn the Seal of Biliteracy in high school.

 What is the Illinois State Seal of Biliteracy?